- Wealth PMS (50L+)

 No profit sharing and very tough regulation.
 Very difficult to enter unless you’re an established player.
 Can take inordinate amounts of time to set up.

 Investment restrictions: Can’t invest well in derivatives (no short options for instance) or in most commodities.
 Can’t do real estate and that kind of stuff.

 If your investors are abroad, and you get a lot of money, you can register a company in Mauritius, set it up as an FII sub-account, and use that to invest.
 The sub-account needs to be registered by SEBI.
 Then you get a broker to do your trading or give you a terminal, and you run the money from here.

 This is cumbersome and costly.
 It could take time to setup, and I have heard of costs going to more than a few lakhs.

 What you then do is to charge this company your management and profit-sharing fees.

-Taxation: Mauritius based companies don't get capital gains tax in India currently.
-This is great because Mauritius has next to no capital gains taxes either.
+Mauritius based companies don’t get capital gains tax in India currently.
+Mauritius based companies now do get charged taxes on gains generated in India.
+Mauritius has no capital gains taxes by itself, though.